 QA testing identifies the product issues and bugs.
 Thus, this user testing leads to a successful product launch without any technical, writing, or design process issues.

-Apart from QA testing, UX writers are responsible to conduct A/B testing as well.
+Besides QA testing, UX writers are also responsible for conducting A/B testing.
 A/B testing involves the judgment of various iterations.
 The different iterations UX writer composed are beta-tested initially to check the response of visitors.

 The iteration and copy that drives more impact and business metrics is a winning choice.
 A/B testing also checks the design and content of various control buttons with variations.

-Thus, UX writers conduct these tests on prototypes before they officially launch a product in the market.
+Thus, UX writers conduct these tests on prototypes before launching a product.
 Conducting these tests and gathering feedback can significantly impact career growth and earnings, including the potential for a higher UX writer salary.

 These tests ensure how well a product works.
 In this step, the UX writers forward the prototypes to SME(s) and stakeholders to get their thoughts on the product.